gfg-development/linkslist/README.md

 # linkslist - Contao Extension to manage linkslists
 This is a extension for the CMS Contao.
 With this extension you can create easy and fast one or more linkslist.
-Currently the extension is tested just for Contao 3.
-A version for Contao 4 compatible with composer is planed.
+The extension is compatible with Contao 3 and Contao 4.

 Thanks to Just Schimmelpenninck for the dutch translation.